SICKAG/sick_scan_xd/CONTRIBUTING.md

     * git push: `git push origin master`
     * Submit a pull request on `https://github.com/<username>/rosdistro`

-4. For ROS 2 humble: Follow instructions on https://docs.ros.org/en/humble/How-To-Guides/Releasing/Releasing-a-Package.html
+4. For ROS2 humble: Follow instructions on https://docs.ros.org/en/humble/How-To-Guides/Releasing/Releasing-a-Package.html

 **_NOTE:_** Bloom releases for ROS 2 foxy are no longer supported (Pull request failed, "This pull request changes files for a ROS distribution that is no longer supported (End Of Life)")